SIU-Robotics/moondawg-ino/README.md

 #### PinDefinitions.h

 This is where we use `constexpr uint8_t` instead of `#DEFINE` to set what the pins will be.
-I found on a forum [here](https://stackoverflow.com/questions/42388077/when-should-i-prefer-constexpr-variables-over-macros/42388687#42388687) of why it's more betterer than `#DEFINE`
+I found on a forum [here](https://stackoverflow.com/questions/42388077/when-should-i-prefer-constexpr-variables-over-macros/42388687#42388687) of why it's more betterer than `#DEFINE`.

 #### Movement.h/Movement.cpp